sagarkulkarni63/sagarkulkarni63/README.md

 Apart from solving complex circuits:

-- 🔭 I’m currently working on Backend projects based on Node and FastAPI
+- 🔭 I’m currently working on generative AI and Backend projects based on Node, FastAPI
-- 🌱 I’m learning Rust
+- 🌱 I’m learning AI, ML
-- 👯 I’m looking to collaborate on amazing Projects and Hackathons
 - 🤔 I’m looking for help with with LLM Content Validation
-- 💬 Ask me about Applied AI
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sagar-kulkarni-275a3a183/)
 - ⚡ Fun fact: "There is a tremendous amount of craftsmanship between a great idea and a great product"